Fail back from Azure to an on-premises site

-Here is how failback works.
-After you have failed over to Azure, you fail back to your on-premises site in a few stages:
+After you have failed over to Azure, you can fail back to your on-premises site by executing the following steps:

 - Set up an on-premises master target: Windows master target for Windows virtual machines and Linux master target for Linux virtual machines.